Renan2010/ClassiCube-Fast/readme.md

 ClassiCube is a custom Minecraft Classic compatible client written in C from scratch.<br>
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

+# Classicube-fast
+This is a classicube compiled with clang and with aggressive game optimizations for the best possible performance